 - Be able to analyze the data to improve the system you’re working on.

 - Know both inpatient and outpatient coding.

 You’ll be able to find a job in a medical facility such as hospitals, doctors’ offices, clinics, insurance companies, and government agencies.
 Your day to day duties will vary depending on where you work.

-The work you’re going to do as a CCS or health information technician is very technical so you’re going to need some training if you want to get a job in this field.
+The work you’re going to do as a health information specialist is very technical so you’re going to need some training if you want to get a job in this field.
 To have a career in healthcare information, you’ll need to: